Lilith Feature

 "In the worlds she captures with her camera, Roth quickly becomes an insider.
 She doesn’t step out of the story.
 While she’s not in the picture, she’s grounded in the lives she is documenting."

-Home Haven (name changed), a local, family-owned home goods store, is as close to an old-fashioned department store as it gets these days, with three-and-a-half floors and an array of products that one customer jokingly described to me as “everything you didn’t know you didn’t need.”
-I begin my work days there by wiping down...
+Home Haven (name changed), a local, family-owned home goods store, is as close to an old-fashioned department store as it gets these days, with three-and-a-half floors and an array of...
 Read more »

 I am an opera singer.
 It has been almost a year since I last entered a concert hall, performed for an audience, or had an in-person rehearsal.
-My industry has been forced to close all doors, cancel performances and wait.
-I know this is what we have to do to protect artists, neighbors and loved...
+My industry has...
 Read more »

 So here I am, a mature woman working in religious life, having joyous, guilt-free extramarital sex.
 The relationship has been going on for several months, with no diminution of my enjoyment, my FWB’s ardor, or my husband’s tacit support.